ebenezerofori/GitTest/README.md

 $MyAPP
-This is my My App
+This is a branch of my My App